resiprocate/resiprocate/README.txt

 - reduce library use - remove BOOST and/or rutil requirement - remove ASIO for client??
 - allow multiple interfaces to be used for relay
 - per user allocation quota enforcement
-- set TLS server settings - ie. allowed cipher suite, etc.
+- move TLS server settings to configuration
 - cleanup stun message class so that there are accessors for all data members
 - Ability for Server to accept long term credentials - 3489-bis13 digest
 - Check for unknown attributes
-- Standardize on a logging interface (rutil?)
 - from chart above
  - Configuration Framework
  - Multi-threaded support